eugsokolov/ece464-databases/assignments/problem-set-1.md

 7. Find the average age of sailors with a rating of 10.

 ### Part 2
 Represent the sailors and boats schema using an ORM - I prefer SQLAlchemy but students have the freedom to choose their own language and ORM.
-Show that it is fully functional by writing tests using the data from part 1 (writing the queries for the questions in Part 1) - I prefer pytest but students are have the freedom to choose their own testing framework.
+Show that it is fully functional by writing tests with a testing framework using the data from part 1 (writing the queries for the questions in Part 1) - I prefer pytest but students are have the freedom to choose their own testing framework.

 ### Part 3
 Students are hired as software consults for a small business boat rental that is experiencing a heavy influx of tourism in its area.
 This increase is hindering operations of the mom/pop shop that uses paper/pen for most tasks.
 Students should explore “inefficient processes” the business may have and propose ideas for improvements - in the form of a brief write-up.